jbarnes850/cassette-realtime/README.md

 - **Large Language Model Summarization**: Employs LLMs to generate concise bullet points from the live transcript, enhancing the readability and utility of the notes.
 - **Q&A with Historical Data**: Allows users to interact with their historical transcript data through a Q&A interface, leveraging AssemblyAI's LeMUR API for intelligent responses.
 - **Notion Integration**: Automatically updates a Notion page with summarized notes and action items, providing an organized way to manage meeting outcomes.
-- **Python-Based**: Fully implemented in Python, offering a flexible and developer-friendly approach to real-time transcription.

 ## Getting Started